rsoza/demo/README.md

 ## Deployment

-To deploy this project run

 1. To enable firebase account does this once in demo directory:

 ```bash
   firebase use y
 ```
-2. Update build and deploy to line demo.
+2. Update build and deploy to line demo:
 ```bash
   npm run build
   firebase deploy